 Ribs are a feature in plastic injection molded parts.
-Ribs are thin extensions that run perpendicular from a wall or plane.
+They are thin extensions that run perpendicular from a wall or plane.
 They are commonly used to provide additional support and strength to a part.
 Thickness and location are essential to rib design.
 Below are some helpful guidelines when considering the use of ribs:

 They should be designed with a thickness that is ½ the wall thickness to avoid a thick section at the wall base

 To minimize sink marks, design ribs that are approximately 60% of the joining wall thickness for minimum risk

 Best practices include spacing at a distance of at least twice the wall thickness

-- Glossy materials require a thinner rib (40% of wall thickness)
+Glossy materials require a thinner rib (40% of wall thickness)

 Submit a design to one of our Technical Specialists today for assistance at 586-598-4636 or firstname.lastname@example.org.